genome-spy/genome-spy/docs/getting-started.md

 ## Local or remote web server

-For more serious work, you should use the GenomeSpy JavaScript component to create a web page for the visualization:
+For more serious work, you should use the GenomeSpy JavaScript library to create a web page for the visualization:

 1. Create an HTML document (web page) by using the example below